 ARM plans not listed in the Eligible ARM Plans table above, and

 loans with temporary interest rate buydowns.

-A Texas Section 50(a)(6) mortgage must be secured by a single-unit principal residence constituting the borrower’s homestead under Texas law.
-Mortgages secured by two- to four-unit properties, investment properties, or second homes are not eligible.
+A Texas Section 50(a)(6) loan must be secured by a single-unit principal residence constituting the borrower’s homestead under Texas law.
+Loans secured by two- to four-unit properties, investment properties, or second homes are not eligible.
 The security property may be

 a detached dwelling,